Digital Darts

 Getting Geeky Questions

-When no language or region from the hreflang tag matches a user’s browser setting, the x-default tag lets you tell Google what page to take users to.
+When no language or region from the hreflang tag matches a user’s browser setting, the x-default tag tells Google what page to take users to.
 Setting a default is best practice for when no languages match.

 One of the main reasons we made this app is to solve the problem of different content between stores!